Artificial Intelligence for Food Innovation: Results

-{\sffamily{\bfseries{Motivation.}}} Alongside optimized strains and processes, texture is a key quality attribute that shapes consumer acceptance.
-It arises from a complex interplay of physical, mechanical, and sensory properties and spans multiple scales--from molecular structure to oral processing--making it difficult to quantify and predict.
-Current methods rely heavily on constly sensory panels and labor-intensive mechanical tests such as cutting tests, tension, compression, and shear tests, food rheology, and texture profile analysis.
-The challenge is to bridge intuitive descriptors like crispiness, chewiness, or fibrousness with measurable and predictable parameters that ultimately drive product design. {\it{Can AI integrate multimodal datasets—from force–deformation curves and rheological measurements—to predict and ultimately engineer food textures that accelerate the acceptance of sustainable proteins?}} \\[6.pt] \\[6.pt] {\sffamily{\bfseries{Background and State of the Art.}}} Every ingredient and product possesses a characteristic texture, which we can engineer through processing techniques such as extrusion, shear cell structuring, or 3D printing to mimic animal-based foods.
-Recent advances show the promise of machine learning for decoding texture–structure relationships: constitutive neural networks can map mechanical signatures of plant-based meat alternatives onto interpretable and generalizable physics-based models \cite{stpierre23,stpierre24}.
+Every ingredient and product possesses a characteristic texture, which we can engineer through processing techniques such as extrusion, shear cell structuring, or 3D printing to mimic animal-based foods.
+Recent advances show the promise of machine learning for decoding texture–structure relationships: Constitutive neural networks can map mechanical signatures of plant-based meat alternatives onto interpretable and generalizable physics-based models \cite{stpierre23} that achieve ${\textsf{R}}^2$ values from 0.92 to 0.99 for commercially available plant-based meats \cite{stpierre24}.
 Autoencoders can predict sensory texture attributes from rheological data and advance data analysis beyond traditional correlation methods \cite{kraessig25}.
-Classifiers such as support vector machines and neural networks can already identify snack freshness from mechanical and acoustic signals with up to 92\% accuracy \cite{sanahuja18}.
+Classifiers such as support vector machines and neural networks can identify snack freshness from mechanical and acoustic signals with up to 92\% accuracy \cite{sanahuja18}.
 Researchers are using machine learning to predict viscosity, gelation, and foaming of plant proteins \cite{dahl25,liepiang23}.
 Meanwhile, texture analysis from images is rapidly growing.
 Transfer learning with models like VGGNet, ResNet, and DenseNet allows us to predict the cooking times for fish with potential extension to plant-based foods \cite{zhang25}, while ML-driven microscopic image analysis can help us identify droplets in colloidal systems to link microstructure to texture \cite{saalbrink25}.
-Beyond academic applications, commercial platforms already harness AI for texture optimization: For example, NotCo \cite{notco21a,notco21b,notco21c,notco21d} and Climax Foods successfully deploy AI to mine ingredient databases, combine plant ingredients, and design formulations that replicate animal textures. \\[6.pt] {\sffamily{\bfseries{Applications and Opportunities.}}} AI accelerates prototyping by predicting textural outcomes before physical trials and reduces time- and resource-intense trial-and-error cycles.
-In addition, ingredient design and process optimization can balance target textures with environmental impact, for example, to reduce greenhouse gas emissions.
-Another important application is personalization, for example designing softer foods for elderly populations to improve swallowing safety.
-LLMs can also convert consumer feedback such as ``too chewy'' or ``not crispy enough'' into quantifiable parameters for product adjustment and bridge the gap between perception and engineering \cite{dunne25}.
-To address data sparsity, LLMs can generate synthetic training data by pairing realistic texture descriptors with mechanical properties.
-Ideally, AI can integrate data across multiple length scales, from molecular interactions to macroscopic structure, to capture the hierarchical origins of texture.
-Figure~\ref{fig06} illustrates how machine learning can integrate multimodal data, from ingredients to process conditions, to predict outcomes across the scales, from microstructural appearance to macrostructural texture.
-Inversely, future machine learning tools could help us reverse engineer ingredients and process conditions to achieve a desired texture.
-More broadly, generative design tools, similar to those used for inorganic materials \cite{zeni25}, hold the potential to propose ingredient–process combinations that meet desired textural constraints.\\[6.pt] {\sffamily{\bfseries{Challenges and Open Questions.}}} Significant obstacles remain before AI-driven texture engineering will truly become routine.
-The largest bottleneck is the lack of large, open datasets that couple textural, sensory, and processing data.
-Industrial data sharing also remains limited.
-Data fusion remains technically challenging, as mechanical, rheological, visual, and compositional data are inherently multimodal and often unstructured.
-Foundation models trained on multiple modalities may help, but progress requires standardized protocols for measurement, evaluation, and reporting.
-To succeed, the field must establish robust multimodal datasets, shared standards and interoperable platforms. {\it{The ultimate vision is an AI system for inverse design--with a specific target texture as input and optimal ingredients and processes as output--that transforms texture development into a predictive, model-guided science.}}
+Beyond academic applications, commercial platforms already harness AI for texture optimization: For example, NotCo \cite{notco21a,notco21b,notco21c} and Climax Foods successfully deploy AI to mine ingredient databases, combine plant ingredients, and design formulations that replicate animal textures.